rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/CallMethodHandler.md

 ### Intent for a Not Supported API

-"notSupportedApi" are the ones which are not supported by platform and the response of these apis will be always validated against errorSchema.

-Sample Intent - Here, if there is a key *isNotSupportedApi* with value *true* in the intent received, that api response will be validated against errorSchema.
+notSupportedApi : If the intent has "isNotSupportedApi" = true, it indicates that the api is not implemented on the platform and we are expecting an error for the same.
+The error response will be validated against errorSchema instead of the openRpc schema and then will be returned.

 <details>
     <summary>Request with isNotSupportedApi true for a supportedApi</summary>